ViCCo-Group/thingsvision/README.md

 Features can be extracted for all models in [torchvision](https://pytorch.org/vision/0.8/models.html), [Keras](https://www.tensorflow.org/api_docs/python/tf/keras/applications), [timm](https://github.com/rwightman/pytorch-image-models), custom models trained on [Ecoset](https://www.pnas.org/doi/10.1073/pnas.2011417118), each of the many [CORnet](https://github.com/dicarlolab/CORnet) versions and both [CLIP](https://github.com/openai/CLIP) variants (`clip-ViT` and `clip-RN`).<br>

-Note, that you have to use the respective model name (str).
-For example, if you want to use the VGG16 model from torchvision, you will have to use `vgg16` and if you want to use the VGG16 model from Keras, you will have to use the model name `VGG16`.
-You can further specify the model source by setting the `source` parameter (e.g., `timm`, `torchvision`).<br>
+Note that you have to use the respective model name (`str`).
+For example, if you want to use VGG16 from torchvision, use `vgg16` as the model name and if you want to use VGG16 from TensorFlow/Keras, use the model name `VGG16`.
+You can further specify the model source by setting the `source` parameter (e.g., `timm`, `torchvision`, `keras`).<br>

 For the correct abbreviations of [torchvision](https://pytorch.org/vision/0.8/models.html) models have a look [here](https://github.com/pytorch/vision/tree/master/torchvision/models).
 For the correct abbreviations of [CORnet](https://github.com/dicarlolab/CORnet) models look [here](https://github.com/dicarlolab/CORnet/tree/master/cornet).
 To separate the string `cornet` from its variant (e.g., `s`, `z`) use a hyphen instead of an underscore (e.g., `cornet-s`, `cornet-z`).<br>